 such that

 \end{thm} We show that a rational inner function on the symmetrized bidisk has a {\em finite dimensional realization formula}, i.e., when the auxiliary Hilbert space $\cH$ in Theorem \ref{T:RFSymmDsk} is of finite dimension.
 Such a result is known for the bidisk, which we state below.
-See the papers \cite{Ball-Sad-Vin, Bickel-Knese, Dritschel, Knese, Kummert} for various proofs and generalizations. \begin{thm} Let $\Psi$ be a $d\times d$ matrix-valued analytic function on $\mathbb D^2$.
+See the papers \cite{Ball-Sad-Vin, Bickel-Knese, Knese, Kummert} for various proofs and generalizations as well as \cite{ABJK} for a recent application of this result in proving Carath\'eodory approximation result. \begin{thm} Let $\Psi$ be a $d\times d$ matrix-valued analytic function on $\mathbb D^2$.
 Then the following are equivalent: \begin{enumerate} \item[(\text{RI})] $\Psi$ is a rational inner function; \item[(\text{AD})]There exist analytic functions $F_1,F_2:\mathbb D^2\to \cB(\mathbb C^d,\mathbb C^{d_j})$ such that

 \item[(\text{RF})] There exist positive integers $d_1,d_2$, and a unitary such that where $\cE_z=z_1P_1+z_2P_2$ and $P_1,P_2$ are orthogonal projections of $\mathbb C^{d_1+d_2}$ onto $\mathbb C^{d_1}$ and $\mathbb C^{d_2}$, respectively. \end{enumerate} Moreover, there is a minimal choice of the integers $d_1,d_2$ in item $(\operatorname{RF})$ above, viz., if $\det \Psi = \tilde g/g$, then $(d_1,d_2)=\deg \tilde g$. \end{thm}